I stands for human.［白森］

 Self-rule with an iron fist.

-A key to surviving these Dark Ages is to develop the faculties for an idea, while simultaneously preparing for its disarmament.
-What I mean to say is that there is no information that cannot be turned into disinformation, and these days disinformation is the norm.
-One should at all times try to disarm information to the point where one can see closest to its naked essence.
+Is it possible to develop a dual faculty for an idea, to understand it in such a way that one can use it both for power and disarmament?
+Or is that not already a double edge?
+What I mean to say is that in our State of Affairs, there’s no information that can’t be turned into disinformation, and these days disinformation is the norm.
+Hence, one must at all times try to disarm information in order to reveal the point, where one can see closest to its naked essence.

 You are not your thoughts, yet without them you are surely nothing.
 This idea however mustn’t lead one down a path to despair, but rather into the boundless space of liberation.
 For nothingness alone is boundless.